danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 a module known to `loader`.
 It is also an error (terminating the runtime) if `path` is not a valid internal module name.

+#### `loadResource(loader, source, format) <> . | void`

+This reads and/or processes a resource file, interpreting it as the given `format` (a string name). `source` is expected to be a source specifier.

+It is an error (terminating the runtime) if the given `format` is not recognized.
+It is also an error (terminating the runtime) if the indicated `source` cannot be processed per the indicated `format`.
+Notably, for the most part it is an error if `source` does not exist as a file.

+See "Resource Import" in the language guide for more details on the available `format`s.

 #### `makeInternalLoader(path, globals, nextLoader) <> InternalLoader`

 This creates and returns an intra-module file loader, for which the `intra*`